ggmartins/ggmartins/README.md

 <p align="center">

 <img width="662" alt="image" style="align: center" src="https://github.com/ggmartins/ggmartins/assets/2147779/007df795-700f-4fb1-8b35-1dec739a5c04"><br>
   Figure 1.
 This is the Netrics backend stack I'm resposible for.
-Some of this is WIP but most has been in prod for ~2 years and crossed the half-terabyte mark of data volume.
-The stack includes, for example, small Golang data collection applications, python IaC (Serverless AWS code), terraform code, SQL database schema, parallel python data ingestion, kafka producer/consumers.
+Some of this is WIP but most has been in prod for ~2 years and crossed the half-terabyte mark of encrypted data.
+The stack includes, small Golang data collection applications, python IaC (Serverless AWS code), terraform code, SQL database schema, parallel python data ingestion, kafka producer/consumers.
 </p>

 <hr />